 Stiles, A. (2017) Working Papers, No. 2017/4.
 UCL Migration Research Unit [ONS LS]

-Other information: This paper was originally submitted as a dissertation in completion of the requirements for the degree Masters in Global Migration.
+This paper was originally submitted as a dissertation in completion of the requirements for the degree Masters in Global Migration.
 See output

 The relationship between internal migration and social mobility has been encapsulated by Fielding’s (1992) escalator theory of social mobility.
 The theory comprises of three components: stepping on, riding up and stepping off.
 The first relates to the in- migration of young adults.
 The second requires that migrants and non-migrants engage in intra-generational upward social mobility.
 The third states that those that leave do so toward the end of their working life having experienced social mobility and entered the highest socioeconomic positions.
 Research has positioned the London-Southeast as the best performing escalator region in England and Wales during the 1970s, 1980s and 1990s.